Monuments of Kosovo: Clock towers

-Sahat Kulla (The clock tower) is the city's clock, built in the 19th century by Jashar Pashe Gjinolli.
+Sahat Kulla (The clock tower) is the city's clock, built in the 19th century by Jashar Pashë Gjinolli.
 It is 26 meters high and in hexagon's shape.
 The original object was damaged by the fire, but was reconstructed later.
 It's protected by the state since 1867.
 In 2001 its original bell, which was brought from Moldavia, was stolen.
 KFOR changed its old mechanism with a new electric one.
 Considering Kosovo's problems with electricity supply, the clock tower barely tells the right time.

 Residential buildings

 Urban traditional houses

 Emin Gjiku is a traditional, preserved house which is protected by the state.
 Nowadays, it serves as an Ethnological Museum, but back in the 18th century it used to be just an ordinary house that belonged to Emin Gjinolli.
 “Emincik” (“Emin Küçük” meaning “little man” in Turkish) is referred to the owner's nickname, which is also the name of the museum.
 The museum includes ancient weapons, tools, traditional clothing, handicrafts and other elements which are all aged during the Ottoman Empire.
 Despite that, the museum also sells traditional gifts including white eggshell plies hats.